MyPiece

 January Birthstone: Garnet

 January's birthstone is garnet.
-Deep red, and traditionally a symbol of protection, energy, loyalty.
+Garnet is deep red and traditionally associated with protection, energy, loyalty.

 Garnet